 Revision Blepharoplasty Ectropion Repair Patient 2: The original blepharoplasty was performed elsewhere.
 Her eyes appeared rounded and pulled down(ectropion) and needed to be corrected.
 This patient underwent ectropion repair with lateral eyelid canthal surgery reestablishing her almond eyes.

-Sometimes the upper eyelids look tired after an upper blepharoplasty not because the surgery needs to be revised, but because a droopy forehead and brow makes the eyelids look heavy and therefore an endoscopic browlift is necessary, not more eyelid surgery.
+Sometimes the upper eyelids look tired after an upper blepharoplasty not because the surgery needs to be revised, but because a droopy forehead and brow make the eyelids look heavy, and therefore an endoscopic browlift is necessary, not more eyelid surgery.

 Revision Blepharoplasty Ectropion Repair Patient 3: The original blepharoplasty was performed elsewhere.
 Rounded pulled down eyes and hollowed look needed to be corrected.
 This patient underwent ectropion repair with lateral canthal surgery, midface lift and fat grafting to fix the shape of her eyes and the hollowness underneath the eyes from too much eyelid fat removal.